k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_2_globals_configuration.md

-# k2verify Globals Configuration
+# Verify Globals Configuration

 Configure the following Globals to ensure successful execution of the library.

 **REQUIRED GLOBALS:**

-These Globals must be defined for k2verify to operate correctly.
+These Globals must be defined for Verify to operate correctly.
 1. **K2VERIFY_OPERATIONAL_INTERFACE**: Interface used to store k2verify operational tables, operational data, and report data.
     - In the current version, PostgreSQL is supported for the operational interface.
     - Default value: K2VERIFY_OPERATIONAL_DB (provided with the library).
     - To use a different interface, update this Global to an existing PostgreSQL interface.
-2. **K2VERIFY_OPERATIONAL_SCHEMA**: Schema used for k2verify operational tables, operational data, and report data (for the interface defined in K2VERIFY_OPERATIONAL_INTERFACE).
+2. **K2VERIFY_OPERATIONAL_SCHEMA**: Schema used for Verify operational tables, operational data, and report data (for the interface defined in K2VERIFY_OPERATIONAL_INTERFACE).
+3. **K2VERIFY_RESULT_FILES_PATH**: Directory path where the operational files and generated result files are stored during execution.

 **OPTIONAL GLOBALS:**

-Define these Globals only when executing k2verify on Cassandra source or target tables.
+Define these Globals only when executing Verify on Cassandra source or target tables.

 1. **K2VERIFY_CQLSH_BIN_DIR**:
     Directory path to the CQLSH binary.